John Ellingham Brooks: Biography

 Brooks was educated at St. Paul's College in Stony Stratford and at Peterhouse, Cambridge.
-He was admitted at Lincoln's Inn in 1887 and passed his Roman Law examination in 1889.
-He was admitted at a researcher at the British School at Athens in the late 1890s.
+He was admitted at Lincoln's Inn in 1887 and passed the Roman Law examination in 1889.
+He was admitted as a researcher at the British School at Athens in the late 1890s.

 Fearing prosecution as a homosexual following the trial of Oscar Wilde in 1895, Brooks moved to the island of Capri.
-He formed a friendship with the American heiress and painter Romaine Brooks when she visited in 1899.
-When she returned to Capri in 1903, she found that Brooks had fallen upon hard times and had been reduced to "selling his possessions to buy food".
+He formed a friendship with the American heiress and painter Romaine Goddard when she visited in 1899.
+When she returned to Capri in 1903, she found that Brooks had fallen upon hard times and had been reduced to "selling his possessions to buy food."
 In what E. F. Benson described as a "fit of aberration on the part of the bride and the bridegroom alike," the two were married in Capri on 13 June 1903.
-The marriage had ended by September 1904, but the allowance of 300 pounds per year that Romaine Brooke gave to her former husband was enough to allow him to live out the rest of his days on Capri.
+The marriage had ended by September 1904, but the allowance of 300 pounds per year that Romaine Brooks gave to her former husband was enough to allow him to live out the rest of his days on Capri.
 He died of liver cancer on 31 May 1929.

 Brooks' artistic ambitions had amounted to little by the time of his death.
 E. F. Benson remarked, however, that "Somewhere beneath the ash of his laziness there burned the authentic fire."

 Relationship with Somerset Maugham

 Brooks stayed at a pension (boarding house) in Heidelberg in 1890, where he formed a close relationship with the young Somerset Maugham.
 His relationship with Maugham was Maugham's first sexual experience and influenced his literary tastes:

-The character Hayward in Maugham's Of Human Bondage, an "esthete who is just back from Germany and admires Pater" and influences Philip, the young protagonist, is "obviously based on Ellingham Brooks".
+The character Hayward in Maugham's Of Human Bondage, an "esthete who is just back from Germany and admires Pater" and influences Philip, the young protagonist, is "obviously based on Ellingham Brooks."

 Five years later, Maugham and Brooks crossed paths again in Capri:

-Maugham disapproved of Brooks' indolent life in Capri, and based the protagonist of the unflattering short story "The Lotus-Eater" on him.
+Maugham disapproved of Brooks' indolent life in Capri and based the protagonist of the unflattering short story "The Lotus-Eater" on him.
 In The Summing Up, Maugham called Brooks "Brown" and wrote "For twenty years he amused himself with thinking what he would write when he really got down to it, and for another twenty with what he would have written if the fates had been kinder."